 - a.
 Allowance for Low Yield will be applied to the Harvested Production adjusted for dockage, moisture, grade relative to Designated Grade, Volunteer Production, and production due to Uninsured Cause of Loss. - b.
 Allowance for Low Yield will be applied on a field by field or subfield basis to the Appraised Potential Production, adjusted due to an Uninsured Cause of Loss, when applicable. - c.
 Adjusted Production after allowance cannot be less than assessed Uninsured Causes of Loss. - d.
 Graduated categories are determined by crop type, and the yield will be reduced to adjust for the additional cost of harvesting, increasing potential indemnities from the program. - e.
-An Allowance for Low Yield would be applied to all crops in this Insuring Agreement that meet the criteria above, with the exception of: - i.
-Soybeans.
+An Allowance for Low Yield would be applied to all crops in this Insuring Agreement that meets the criteria above.